-Transactions Whether TP documentation expected?
-Purchases from related company in Country A, covered by an APA agreement between Country A and Singapore No, as the transaction is covered by an APA agreement falling within subparagraph (d).
-The threshold in subparagraph (e) excludes such transaction.
-However, SingCo should keep relevant documents for preparing the annual APA compliance report.
-Please refer to sub-paragraph (d).
+Transactions Whether TP documentation expected? company in Country A, covered by an APA agreement between No, as the transaction is covered by an APA agreement falling within subparagraph (e).
+The threshold in subparagraph (f) excludes such transaction.
+However, SingCo should keep relevant documents for preparing

+Transactions Whether TP documentation expected? the annual APA compliance report.
+Please refer to sub-paragraph (e).
 Sales to a related company in Singapore subject to the same tax rate as SingCo No, as the transaction is a local transaction falling within sub-paragraph (a).
-The threshold in sub-paragraph (e) excludes such local transaction.
+The threshold in sub-paragraph (f) excludes such local transaction.